glycerine/uart/README.md

 and users wish the API could be improved by offering it[4] in query result APIs.

-As an alternative to red-black trees,
-AVL trees, and other kinds of balanced binary trees, ART trees are attractive because of their speed and space savings.
-Like those trees, ART offers an ordered index of sorted keys allowing efficient O(log N) access for each unique key.
-However, as the benchmarks below indicate (1440 nsec per lookup for red-black tree, versus 53 nsec for ART), lookups can be orders of magnitude faster (27x in that benchmark, for the read-only case).
-Note: red-black tree benchmarks are omittted here to avoid any 3rd party dependencies.

 Ease of use: efficient greater-than/less-than key lookup and range iteration, as well as the ability to "treat the tree as a slice" using integer indexes (based on the counted B-tree idea -- see the tree.At(i int) method), make this ART tree implementation particularly easy to use in practice.

-Also, importantly, it makes it safe and efficient to delete from, or insert into, the tree during iteration.
+A practical feature is that it is safe to delete from the tree, or insert into it, during iteration.
 The iterator will simply resume at the next available key beyond the previously returned key.
 Reverse iteration and prefix-only scanning are both supported.
+Each iterator
+Next() call is an efficient O(log N).
+A complete pass through the tree, even with inter-leaved deletes, is still only O(N log N).

 The integer indexing makes this ART implementation also an Order-Statistic tree, much like